Shantti-Y/Shantti-Y.github.io/README.md

 ### 1. Design

+Follow the royal road to design a website.

 #### Wireframe

 I would like to use a pen and a paper to write wireframes, because it can make prototypes in insanely fast speed.